dsbaha/quicktlsproxy/README.md

 # quicktlsproxy
-quick tls proxy getting a certificate from let's encrypt
+minimal quick reverse tls proxy automatically provisioned with a let's encrypt pki certificate.
 ## summary
 I wanted a very quick and easy way to get a reverse http proxy with a valid browser trusted pki certificate up and running without configuring anything.
 This project is the result.
 It does a few things;
 1. Listens on Port 443 (https) and Port 80 (http).
 Listening on http can be disabled.